hellsgod/linux-hC/README.md

 - Cherry-picked fixes and patches from Clear-linux, ZEN, CachyOS and pf-kernel
 - le9uo working set protection: [Repository](https://github.com/firelzrd/le9uo)
 - cpuidle TEO instead of menu
-- Various patches from upstream
+- Various fixes and patches from upstream

 ### If you want to build this kernel, you have to do following steps: